Trump’s name removed from Kennedy Center after court ruling

 Details reported by only one source:

-• Carolyn, a 50-year-old retired government worker, compared Trump’s renaming efforts to ‘dictator playbook’ and noted she shares a birthday with JFK, calling the removal a ‘little splash of hope in the rain’.
+- Carolyn, a 50-year-old retired government worker, compared Trump’s renaming efforts to 'dictator playbook' tactics.

-• The Kennedy Center’s board resolution recognized Trump’s ‘commitment to uphold this cherished American institution’ alongside the appeal effort.
+- The Kennedy Center’s board recognized Trump’s 'commitment to uphold this cherished American institution' in a resolution.

-• Former CNN anchor Jim Acosta was among protesters celebrating the impending removal of Trump’s name.
+- Former CNN anchor Jim Acosta was among protesters celebrating the removal of Trump’s name.

-• Trump declared in May 2026 that he would transfer control of the Kennedy Center to Congress, though the method was unclear.
+- Trump declared he would transfer control of the Kennedy Center to Congress after Cooper’s ruling.

 Source Articles